bbauska/W3Cx-5of5/README.md

 JavaScript APIs you got this picture here, that is a link to the W3C specifications.
 And here you can interactively try the different methods.
-And the names on the buttons are the names of the different methods you can call when you see parenthesis: **play(), pause()**\...
+And the names on the buttons are the names of the different methods you can call when you see parenthesis: **play(), pause()**&#41;

 ![](./images/image398.png){width="5.0in"
 height="2.7307688101487315in"}

-And also you\'ve got properties, these properties you can... you can use them for getting information -what is the current time?- for example.
+And also you&apos;ve got properties, these properties you can... you can use them for getting information -what is the current time?- for example.
 Or you can use them also for setting, changing their values.
-And for example, going back\... if I say current time equals 0, or "currentTime +=10", I\'m advancing 10 seconds in the video.
+And for example, going back&#41; if I say current time equals 0, or "currentTime +=10", I&apos;m advancing 10 seconds in the video.
 Some properties are read only or read and write.
-You got also events\... so you can listen to events while the video is being played.
+You got also events&#41; so you can listen to events while the video is being played.
 And for example, for synchronizing some contents on the page, for detecting when the video is ended.

-The \"**ended**\" event here, you can see it and so that you can play another video and do some play lists with the videos that are changed: when one is finished, the other starts and so on.
+The &quot;**ended**&quot; event here, you can see it and so that you can play another video and do some play lists with the videos that are changed: when one is finished, the other starts and so on.

 ![](./images/image399.png){width="5.0in"
 height="2.7307688101487315in"}

-Let\'s go back our example, and we will just implement the \"pause\" functionality.
-And we will add a \"pause\" button.
+Let&apos;s go back our example, and we will just implement the &quot;pause&quot;
+functionality.
+And we will add a &quot;pause&quot; button.
 Now I can play the video and I can pause it.

 ![](./images/image400.png){width="5.0in"
 height="2.7307688101487315in"}

-If I want to rewind to the beginning\... let\'s try again!
-And in order to do this, instead of calling a method\...we will just use the "**currentTime**" property and set it to 0.
-Remember from this document, you see the "**currentTime**" here, it\'s a property of the video player object.
+If I want to rewind to the beginning&#41; let&apos;s try again!
+And in order to do this, instead of calling a method&#41;we will just use the "**currentTime**" property and set it to 0.
+Remember from this document, you see the "**currentTime**" here, it&apos;s a property of the video player object.

 ![](./images/image401.png){width="5.0in"
 height="2.7307688101487315in"}

-Let\'s try it, play!
+Let&apos;s try it, play!
 Rewind!
 We start again from zero, and so on.
 If you want to display the "**currentTime**" while this video is still played.
 You can add an event listener on the video element "**ontimeupdate = isplayTimeWhileVideoIsPlaying()**".

 Ok, like this: while the video is being played, this method will be called and we can here, for example, display the **currentTime... console.log()**.
-Let\'s me open the console, play the video and you see the current time.
-You can make a test: if "vid. currentTime greater than 5 seconds\", then we pause the video.
+Let&apos;s me open the console, play the video and you see the current time.
+You can make a test: if "vid. currentTime greater than 5 seconds&quot;, then we pause the video.

-Let\'s try it.
+Let&apos;s try it.
 Then for example, you can ask a question, making a quiz related to the video, and so on.
 Ok, this was just to show you some basics of using the JavaScript API of media elements such as the video audio player.

-**[\<end video transcript 3.3.2\>]{.mark} done!**
+**[&lt;end video transcript 3.3.2&gt;]{.mark} done!**

 **Source code of the example from the video:**